openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Partly

-The reference equality operator can compare two reference type operands (entities of the class, function and array types).
+The reference equality operator can compare two reference type operands (entities of the class, function, and array types).

 A compile-time error occurs if: